tycho-bro-hey/tls-iiot/README.md

-# tls-iiot
+# Cyber-Physical Systems: Transport Layer Security and Industrial Internet of Things
-I wanted to learn how secure TLS communcation is setup and used.
+I wanted to learn how secure transport layer security (TLS) communcation is setup and used.
 Moreover, being that I am studying cyber-physical systems (CPSs) and how to secure them, I aimed to make it incorporate a model demonstrating communication for an industrial internet of things (IIoT) device.

 The Python script models a secure TLS communication between an IIoT device (client) and a control server.
 The server listens for incoming TLS connections on port 8443, authenticates itself using a self-signed certificate, and securely exchanges data with clients.
 Upon receiving data from the client, the server prints the received message and sends an acknowledgment.
 The IIoT device (client) simulates a sensor that periodically sends encrypted sensor data (e.g., pressure readings) to the server over a TLS connection, ensuring the confidentiality and integrity of the data.
 After sending data, the client waits for a response from the server before closing the connection.